LiteKite/CoA-CustomTabs/README.md

 }
 ~~~

-2) Connect with ChromiumServiceController for in-app browsing with chrome or chromium browsers.
+2) Connect with CustomTabsServiceController for in-app browsing with custom tabs supported browsers.

 ## License